sonic-net/DASH/documentation/general/dash-sonic-hld.md

 		i.
 Packet shall be encapsulated with Outer DIP as 100.8.1.2 and SIP as VIP of this originating appliance card with VNI of 101.
 		j.
 Inbound flow shall be similar to PL and outer encap shall be of the SLB MUX and not of the NSG appliance.

-# 4 SONiC DASH virtual switch
+# 4 DASH SONiC KVM
 ## 4.1 Motivation

 1. Provide a Proof of Concept (POC) for development and collaboration.
 Utilizing the typical SONiC workflow, we can leverage this virtual switch image to construct a virtual testbed, eliminating the need for a complete hardware device.
 This virtual DPU image enables the creation of a mixed hardware-software testbed or a software-only testbed, applicable to both the control plane and the data plane.